 We moved to Hilo Hawaii in November 2007 after years of visiting Hawaii.
 This website has the story of our move to Hawaii Island from California and describes how we picked our neighborhood in Hilo, the moving decisions we made including shipment of our cars, household possessions, and our process of setting up utilities and licensing our cars.

-We recently published a book YOUR IDEAL HAWAII MOVE: A Guide for Moving to Hawaii Island which contains the information on this website and much more to help people with the multitudes of choices that must be made at moving time and the complexity of setting up utilities and services on the island.
-We have found that the choices we made five years ago when we planning our move in California has had an enormous affect on our quality of life and cost of living even now in Hawaii.
-We are surprised at the similarity of the problems that newcomers have during their relocation to Hawaii Island and how they are usually unable to resolve them.
+We published a book YOUR IDEAL HAWAII MOVE: A Guide for Moving to Hawaii Island which contains the information on this website and much more to help people with the many choices that must be made at moving time.
+It also helps with the complexity of setting up utilities and services on the island.
+We have found that the choices we made over six years ago when planning our move to Hawaii Island affects our quality of life and cost of living now.
+We wrote the book after talking to hundreds of newcomers frustrated with their relocation to the island, many unable to resolve them.

 How to get to Hawaii was a time consuming investigation and process for us.
 We have moved many times over the years, but this was the first time that we were paying for a move ourselves and that we were shipping things across an ocean instead of just loading them into a truck.